-Deriving from the “Grand Challenges”, ALERT’s basic research areas are composed of four interrelated thrusts: Explosives Characterization, Explosives Detection Sensors, Explosives Detection Sensor Systems and Blast Mitigation.
+Deriving from the “Grand Challenges”, ALERT’s basic research areas are composed of four interrelated thrusts: Characterization & Elimination of Illicit Explosives, Trace & Vapor Sensors, Bulk Sensors & Sensor Systems and Video Analytics and Signature Analysis.

 In all these thrusts, we have based our assessment of the gaps in the existing fundamental science via several mechanisms.
 In addition to reviewing literature on the subject, we have consulted colleagues in academia, the national labs, federally-funded research and development centers, and industry.
 We have attended focused research meetings on topics of relevance.
 These assessment activities are ongoing and continually inform our research program to ensure its relevance to the ALERT mission.

 Innovation Fast Track

 EXCLUSIVE TO CENTER MEMBERS: Log in to explore your Innovation Fast Track, an online portal that gives you one-stop access to center researchers, funding opportunities, exclusive events and more.Learn More